The Control Panel empowers product admins to directly manage various settings and monitor capacity of SFTP servers connected to Adobe Campaign.

 If you’re not an admin, but would like access, please contact your product admin to help add you as an admin.

 Control Panel is restricted to Admin users.
 Learn more.

-For Campaign Classic v7, note that your instance must be hosted on Amazon Web Services (AWS) and upgraded to the latest Campaign GA build.
+For Campaign Classic v7, note that your instance must be hosted on Amazon Web Services (AWS) and upgraded to the latest Campaign stable build or to build 9032 or higher.
 Learn how to check your Campaign Classic version in this section.
 To check if your Campaign Classic instance is hosted on AWS, follow the steps detailed in this section.

 Please follow the detailed instructions in the Accessing the Control Panel documentation.

 No, there is no extra cost if you are a current customer of Adobe Campaign.